 A less difficult turn is just beside the Penberth turn to Treen with a great pub The Logan Rock Inn and good parking to walk across the fields to the famous rocking Logan Rock.
 Stand on the headland and look to the right for superb views further along the coast to Porthcurno and The Minack Theatre.

 A fabulous deep sandy beach sheltered on both side by low cliffs and the famous Minack Theatre of course.
 The first Transatlantic cable came ashore here and the Porthcurno Museum has an impressive presentation.
-We stole away for a few hours one September day to read my blog please click here!

 The Minack Theatre